wp-plugins/xili-tidy-tags/readme.txt

 = Compatibility with WP 2.8 ? =

-Today, with current dev release, xili-tidy-tags appears to be compatible with future 2.8 version.
+Today, with current release, xili-tidy-tags is compatible with 2.8 version.

 == Screenshots ==